wtfil/google-music-sync/README.md

 ## Usage

-google-music-sync can show list of you playlist, playlist's tracks or download that tracks for ofline usage
+google-music-sync can show list of you playlists, playlist's tracks or can download that tracks for offline usage

-Show list of your playlists:
+Show your playlists:

 	google-music-sync

-With option `-p` `--playlist` you can see the list of songs it playlist
+With option `-p` or `--playlist` you can see the list of songs in playlist

 	google-music-sync --playlist 2  #songs from playlist with index 2

-If you want to download that songs and crate iTunes playlist
+If you want to download that songs and crate iTunes playlist with them

 	google-music-sync --playlist 2 --download